How to Visit Sausalito By Ferry

 What's Special About Sausalito?

-Just four miles (6.4 km) from San Francisco lies the charming town of Sausalito, offering gorgeous views of San Francisco Bay and a leisurely, friendly community in which to indulge yourself.
-The waterfront town, nestled in the steep Marin Headlands, is home to fabulous restaurants, including Scoma's of Sausalito and Salito's Crab House, serving a range of cuisines.
-It hosts the popular Sausalito Art and Music Festival, which attracts more than 50,000 people every year over the Labor Day weekend, and a small colony of houseboats that are occasionally open for tours.
+Just four miles (6.4 km) from San Francisco lies the charming town of Sausalito, offering gorgeous views of San Francisco Bay and a friendly community in which to indulge yourself.
+The waterfront town, nestled in the steep Marin Headlands, is home to fabulous restaurants, including Scoma's of Sausalito and Salito's Crab House & Prime Rib, serving a range of cuisines focused on fresh seafood.
+The town hosts the popular Sausalito Art Festival, which attracts more than 50,000 people every year over the Labor Day weekend, and a small colony of houseboats that are occasionally open for tours.
 There are family-friendly activities in town, too, like the Bay Area Discovery Museum.
-The unmistakable Mediterranean vibe insists that you put your feet up and relax.

 Visit Sausalito by Ferry